 - Final Presentations contribute the research, new knowledge, and evolving practice they have constructed while in the program back to the community.

-Twice a year, at the start of each semester, students attend an intensive eight-day residency at the College’s Plainfield, Vermont campus, Goddard’s historic main campus, or the Port Townsend, Washington campus a vibrant arts community on the Pacific Coast.
-The Plainfield campus is located on the homelands of the Abenaki, and the Port Townsend campus is located near the homelands of the Klallam/S’klallam sister tribes—Jamestown S’klallam, Port Gamble S’klallam, Makah, Quinault, and Lower Elwha Klallam.
+Twice a year, at the start of each semester, students attend an intensive eight-day residency either onsite at Goddard’s historic main campus in Plainfield, Vermont or virtually from home.
+The Plainfield campus is located on the homelands of the Abenaki.
 Residencies are a rich time of exploration, connection, and planning.

 Learn more about the Individualized Bachelor of Arts program, and how Goddard College can help you meet your goals!